danjafish/effv2_pytorch/README.md

 	'efficientnetv2-m'
 	'efficientnetv2-l'

-See example in test.ipynb.
-See dummy training examples in effnetv2_simple_train.ipynb
+See example in examples/test.ipynb.
+See dummy training examples in examples/effnetv2_simple_train.ipynb